• Skip to primary navigation

 • Whole wheat flour keeps you feeling fuller for longer

-While you may be skeptical to use whole wheat flour in your pizza crust, I recommend you to give it a try because it’s better than you could’ve ever imagined — you may even realize you prefer its flavor to that of 00 Flour pizza dough or even bread flour pizza dough.
-This is a perfect recipe for anyone trying to eat a little healthier and still enjoy homemade pizza.
+You may even realize you prefer its flavor to that of traditional 00 Flour or Bread flour pizza doughs.
+Plus, it's a perfect pizza recipe for anyone trying to eat a little healthier and still enjoy comfort food.

 How Long Does It Take To Make Pizza From Scratch?

-From start to finish this pizza takes about 2 1/2 hours to make.
-But don’t worry, only about 25 minutes is actually hands-on (and that includes measuring, kneading, rolling, and topping the pizza).
-It’s a piece of cake!
+From start to finish this pizza takes about 2 ½ hours to make.
+But don't worry, only about 25 minutes is actually hands-on (and that includes measuring, kneading, rolling, and topping the pizza).
+It's a piece of cake!

 If a quick healthy pizza is what you're after, I recommend trying this (no-yeast) St. Louis-Style Whole Wheat pizza dough recipe instead.
 Like magic, it can be made from start to finish in just 20 minutes.